-5.1 The cost of introducing photographic tenant identification is approximately £15,000 which will be met from the government grant of £30,000, which was received for the purposes of the prevention and detection of tenancy fraud.
-The ongoing annual costs of producing photographic identification will need to met from within existing Housing Revenue Account budgets.
-Finance Officer Consulted: Susie Allen Date: 08/09/10 landlord's written consent.
+5.2 Subletting of part of a property is not unlawful, as long as a secure tenant has the landlord's written consent.
 If the whole of a property is sublet, security of tenure is lost (section 93 Housing Act 1985) and the landlord has the right to seek possession through the courts.
-Where a tenant has obtained a council property by deception, the landlord can seek a possession order in the county court as long as it can prove that it was induced to grant the tenancy by a false statement made knowingly or recklessly by the tenant or a person acting at his instigation.
-This ground for possession is not widely used
+Where a tenant has obtained a council property by deception, the landlord can seek a possession order in the courty court as long as it can prove that it was induced to grant the tenancy by a false statement made knowingly or recklessly by the tenant or a person acting at his instigation.
+This ground for possession is not widely used.